Yellow Horned

 This species is pretty distinctive, particularly if the antennae are seen which are actually orange but give the moth its name.

-The map below shows the distribution of records of Yellow Horned (Achlya flavicornis) within Kent.
-Use the control below to show data for a certain time period.
+The map below shows all records of Yellow Horned (Achlya flavicornis) in the Kent database.
 If you've got a dot to add, please submit your records to us.
-Click here for more information on how to submit data.
+Use the control below to filter by time span:

 Phenology

 The graph below shows at which time of the year Yellow Horned (Achlya flavicornis) can be expected to be recorded in Kent.
-Hover over the graph to see exact figures for each period of the year, and use the controls below to filter by VC and time span:
+Use the controls below to filter by VC and time span:

 Reporting Rate

-The graph below shows how the number of records submitted Yellow Horned (Achlya flavicornis) to the Kent database has varied since 1950.
-Hover over the graph to see exact figures for each year, and use the control below to filter by a certain VC.
+The graph below shows how the number of records of Yellow Horned (Achlya flavicornis) submitted each year has changed over time.
+Use the control below to filter by VC:

 External Links

-More information about Yellow Horned (Achlya flavicornis) can be seen on the external pages listed below:
+For more information and images of Yellow Horned (Achlya flavicornis), please take can be seen on the external pages listed below: